 Application requirements (as applicable to various provider groups)

-Complete the application in advance of a testing event with the following information and submit to the Testing Pilot Program:
+Complete the application in advance of a testing event with the following information and submit to the Community Testing Support Program:

 - Contact information for the testing event lead

 - National provider identifier (NPI)